ericcurtin/systemd-initrd-automotive/README.md

 ## Overview

 usystemd-dracut is a reference implementation for the smallest systemd-based initramfs that can be built using dracut (pretty much).
-It is designed to demonstrate the essential functionality required for an initramfs, including performing a switchroot to a root filesystem and supporting the loading of kernel modules.
+It is designed to demonstrate the essential functionality required for an initramfs, loading kernel modules and performing a switchroot.

 ## Features